While Other Designers Are Abandoning NYFW, Rodarte Makes Its Return

-It’s been two and a half years since sisters and designers Kate Mulleavy and Laura Mulleavy of Rodarte participated in New York Fashion Week, with their spring ‘19 collection.
+It’s been two and a half years since sisters and designers Kate and Laura Mulleavy of Rodarte participated in New York Fashion Week, with their SS19 collection.
 Even back then, they had already taken an extended hiatus from the New York schedule, with T Magazine calling that 2018 show the designers’ “dramatic return to New York.”

 Advertisement

 Since then, the designers have hosted events in Los Angeles, where they’re based, and also released lookbooks in lieu of shows.
-The brand’s spring ‘20 lookbook featured individuals such as Kristen Dunst, Yalitza Aparicio, Gabrielle Union, Lili Reinhart, King Princess, and the Haim sisters among others.
-Maybe it wasn’t a fashion show but it for sure got a lot of buzz.
+The brand’s SS20 lookbook featured figures such as Kristen Dunst, Yalitza Aparicio, Gabrielle Union, Lili Reinhart, King Princess, and the Haim sisters among others.
+Maybe it wasn’t a fashion show but it certainly made headlines.

 “We knew what the show was—the theme and the clothes that we were going to build and the feeling and the mood—and it really felt like it's just where it needed to be.”
 For the Mulleavys, New York has always been an inspiring place, regardless of where their brand has taken them.
 While some might say Rodarte’s inconsistency is hard to keep up with, others might see their malleability as a sign of flexibility, especially in an industry that too often relies on pack mentality to chase trends.